saqibcare/Paying-through-Smart-Phone/README.md

 ### Integrating the PayPal Payment

 Now we will develop the application front end view, from where the user will interact to pay some money.
-As this is a demo application therefore we have just added a text box and Payment button to keep it simple as show in the following fig
+As this is a demo application, therefore, we have just added a text box and Payment button to keep it simple as shown in the following fig

 ![image](interphase)

-When user will enter some amount then and press pay button then it will goes to PayPal login screen.
-Here i will give you sample code for the design, you can learn it from Android official website, we will stick to the back-end functions in order to complete the payment transaction through mobile application.
-Suppose for front end we have following id’s with button and text editor.
+When the user will enter some amount then and press pay button then it will go to PayPal login screen.
+Here I will give you sample code for the design, you can learn it from Android official website, we will stick to the back-end functions in order to complete the payment transaction through the mobile application.
+Suppose for front end we have the following ids with button and text editor.

 ``` {language="xml"}